Stroller walking is a great way to lose the baby weight and stay fit.

 Stroller Walking Groups

 If you would like to connect with other new moms and get support and encouragement, consider joining a stroller walking group.
 To find a stroller walking group in your area, simply do an online search for “stroller walking group + your city” (without the quotes).
-Stroller Strides is a wonderful group and is available in many cities throughout the United States.
+Fit4Mom is a great company that offers stroller strides and now stroller barre classes.
+It is available in many cities throughout the United States.

 I’ve taken a Stroller Strides class and I can tell you it is a great total body workout!
 Not only do the moms get together for fitness walking, they also have moms night out and baby play groups.
 Stroller Strides truly is a great support system for new moms.